ryanatkn/fuz/README.md

 - pending migration to Svelte 5
 - builds on the CSS design system
 - plain CSS and minimal abstraction
+- zero dependencies except for Svelte and SvelteKit (not all require SvelteKit but some do import its modules, which could be polyfilled)
 - not a fully-featured enterprise-ready set of components, it's being developed for the needs of specific projects, though eventually it will fill out
 - should be easy to copy/paste into your projects when you need full control like